-TXN stock is down about 2.2% after the bell Tuesday following the company’s earnings decline.
-Shares had been gaining 1.2% during regular trading hours.
+TXN stock is up about 6.6% after hours today following the strong earnings guidance.
+Shares had been increasing 1.6% during regular trading hours.

 More From InvestorPlace

-The post Texas Instruments Earnings: TXN Stock Slides on Positive Q2 Forecast appeared first on InvestorPlace.
+The post Texas Instruments Earnings: TXN Stock Soars as Forecast Above Expected appeared first on InvestorPlace.